woledzki/Phabric/README.markdown

 ------------------------

-The goal of column name translations is to change often ugly looking database column names to human readbable and business friends names.
+The goal of column name translations is to change often ugly looking database column names to human readable and business friends names.

 In this example we want to change column names like 'ev_name' and 'ev_description' to the more friendly 'Name' and 'Description'.